Thursday, April 14, 2011

 Bagels, especially bagels with cream cheese, are known for their distinctive taste and chewy texture.
 I hope that this article provides sufficient information and answer to the question 'how many calories are there in a cream cheese bagel'.
 Remember, two tablespoons of cream cheese contains 99 calories.
 You can easily lower the calorie count by selecting the correct type of bread.

-Source URL: https://anirban-serendipitous.blogspot.com/2011/04/bagel-with-cream-cheese-calories.html
+Source URL: http://anirban-serendipitous.blogspot.com/2011/04/bagel-with-cream-cheese-calories.html

 Visit anirban serendipitous for Daily Updated Hairstyles Collection